Strategies for RPO Hearings

 The statute for domestic violence protective order expressly allows the court to grant a continuance and extend the temporary order during the continuance.
 So to avoid any prejudice to the petitioner, agree to stipulate to the Temporary RPO being extended until the continued return hearing.

-Although my experience has been that the court will quickly deny the “motion to continue” because the statute doesn’t expressly allow it, I’ve been told other jurisdictions are routinely granting the request for a continuance by the Respondent’s attorney.
 Alternatively, the Court might offer to bifurcate the proceeding to allow the Respondent to come back at a later date to present their side of the case.

 Even if the RPO statute is silent about the ability to continue the hearing, I believe it is required as a matter of basic due process when requested by the Respondent with good cause.

 Without a continuance, there is no way to adequately represent the Respondent or have a fair hearing.
 For this reason, it is important to file a “motion to continue” to preserve that issue for appeal.